Technical Blogs

 Why KB Value Matters: Understand the Key Indicator Behind Solvent Cleaning Power

-The KB value (Kauri-Butanol value) is an empirical index that measures the relative solvency strength of a solvent.
-A higher KB value indicates greater ability to dissolve organic substances such as oils, waxes, silicones, and resins.
+The KB value (Kauri-Butanol value) is a standardized metric used to measure the solvency strength of a solvent.
+A higher numerical value indicates a superior capacity to dissolve organic substances such as oils, waxes, silicone oils, and resins.

-- High KB value: Strong solvency power, effective cleaning performance, but may be aggressive toward sensitive materials.
+- High KB value: Strong solvency and excellent cleaning performance, but it may be aggressive to sensitive materials.

-- Low KB value: Mild solvency, suitable for delicate components or as a carrier solvent.
+- Low KB value: Weaker solvency and milder nature, making it suitable for sensitive components or for use as a carrier solvent.

 Primary Applications |